Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 What is adaptive clothing?

-Adaptive clothing refers to pieces designed with modifications that make them easier to wear, for people living with health conditions and disabilities.
-The goal of these modifications is to improve comfort and independence, and make getting dresses easier for people who may have challenges with mobility, dexterity, or sensory sensitivity.
+Adaptive clothing refers to clothing designed with modifications that make it easier to wear for people living with health conditions and disabilities.
+These modifications aim to improve comfort, independence and ease of dressing for people who may have challenges with mobility, dexterity or sensory sensitivity.

 Key features of adaptive clothing